cheesewezz/cheesewezz/README.md

 ....

-- _ I go by many names, if you're a stranger and have yet to know what to call me; zxioide, zxphoid and zvix (zvixocrhome) is what I go by.
+- _ I go by many names, However I just prefer anything along the lines of zxphoid, zxioide, zvi.

-  > zvixochrome is a new name, use it wisely
+  > zvi is a new name, use it wisely, because I will not notice anyway, haha

 _ Don't have any plans for this github, as I am rarely ever going to touch this again, lol.
   > GitHub will stay this way unless necessary action.